alberto-santini/covid-optimisation/README.md

 ![example-synthetic-instance.png](https://github.com/alberto-santini/covid-optimisation/raw/master/images/example-synthetic-instance.png)

 The picture above shows an example of synthetic instance.
-Dots correspond to laboratories (the larger the dot, the higher the demand), stars to factories and lines denote regional boundaries.
+Dots correspond to laboratories (the larger the dot, the higher the demand in the lab's region), stars to factories and lines denote regional boundaries.